The-going/evlproject/content/pipeline/optimistic.md

 {{% notice warning %}}
-Obviously, stalling the head stage implicitly means disabling further IRQ receipts for the root stage too.
+Obviously, stalling the head stage implicitly means disabling further IRQ receipts for the root stage down the pipeline too.
 {{% /notice %}}

 ## Interrupt deferral for the *root stage*